 Click Edit, then click the dropdown arrow to see a list of all available accounting methods.

-You’re welcome to change between the three available methods as much as you'd like before downloading your Form 8949.
+You’re welcome to change between the two available methods as much as you'd like before downloading your Form 8949.
 It's important to maintain consistency from year to year, so we don’t recommend changing your accounting method each tax season; this could potentially trigger a tax audit.